-To define, describe, select and assess the most promising iFLEX-enabled business models (BM), the project uses different methods.
-The process and associated methods are outlined in the figure below.
-Each step and its methods are described in the following sections.
+To define, describe, select, and assess the most promising iFLEX-enabled business models (BM), the project decided to use different methods.
+The process and associated methods are outlined in Figure 28 below.
+Each step and its methods are described in deliverable D5.1 chapter 4 in detail.